Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/confidence-intervals.md

 - $t^*$ = t-score from the t-distribution corresponding to the desired confidence level and degrees of freedom ($df = n - 1$)
 - $s$ = Sample standard deviation

+> **Note:**
+>
+> When $\sigma$ is unknown, we estimate it using the sample standard deviation $s$.
+This estimation introduces additional variability, especially with smaller sample sizes.
+The **t-interval** accounts for this by using the **t-distribution**, which has heavier tails than the normal distribution, providing a more accurate confidence interval under these conditions.

 ### Confidence Interval for a Population Proportion

 When estimating a population proportion $p$, the confidence interval is constructed using the sample proportion $\hat{p}$.
 The formula for a confidence interval for a population proportion is: